 Progress within the teaching of the Way begins with belief-faith.
-Next, the discipline of love-forgiveness works through all attributes of character, as either the constructive element (love) or as the healing element (forgiveness).
-Love-forgiveness prepares the substance of the soul for greater advances into the enlightened understanding.
-In fact, many people consider these two attributes the enlightenment itself.
+Next, the discipline of love-forgiveness works through all attributes of character.
+Love-forgiveness prepares the substance of the soul for greater advances in enlightened understanding or knowledge-wisdom.

 Thomas is always depicted as young, perhaps innocent.

 The final characteristic of the Way is knowledge-wisdom, which provides greater order and discipline within both love and forgiveness, as well as faith.
-As the final phase of Nazarene priestly training, parable teaching would then occur for the acolyte.
-The many revealed wisdom lessons are the intended outcome.* These parable teachings later become one staple of Jesus’ ministry.
+For the acolyte, the final phase of Nazarene priestly training dealt with parable understanding.
+Revealed wisdom and knowledge are the intended outcome.* These parable teachings later become one staple of Jesus’ ministry.

 *Astrological teaching also occurred.
 See, Matt.
 2.2, “…his star in the east.”
-Mark 14.51,52, referring to the young man clothed in linen.
-Linen is worn during certain teaching instruction or ceremonies, the nakedness within the ceremony references being open to God and the instruction being received.
+Mark 14.51,52, refers to the young man clothed in linen.
+Linen is worn during certain teaching, instruction, or ceremonies, the nakedness within the ceremony references being open to God and the instruction being received.
 This form of ceremony and teaching was common throughout the middle-east.
 Astrological instruction would occur at night, for obvious reasons.

 Saying 1.
-“Whoever finds the interpretation of these sayings will not experience death.”
+“Whoever finds the interpretation of these sayings will not experience (spiritual) death (remain asleep).”

 Saying One gives witness toward such gospel statements as “God is within you”, “the kingdom is inside of you,” and from Thomas 3, “Rather the (Father’s) kingdom is inside of you, and outside of you”—all lend themselves to the eternality of the soul.
 Similarly, “Except a man be born again, he cannot see the kingdom of God,” from chapter 3 of John.
 Awakening and Eternality are consistent themes of Jesus.
 Jesus teaches a basic awakening to these higher truths.

 If we look at the teaching of The Way, however, much more becomes implied.
 Realization is one beginning place, but it is possible that a person realizes only intellectually.
 Some who are more bent in another direction may understand with emotional confirmation, but in understanding have far yet to travel.
 Either approach may leave the awakening to wither.
-Interpreting these sayings makes for a good start, but meaningful interpretation realizes the sayings into their experiencing.
+Interpreting these sayings makes for a good start, but meaningful interpretation realizes the sayings within a person’s experience.
+The Way is active teaching, one that is realized and practiced.

 James 1.22-27, gives the jist of Jesus’ true intent, “But be ye doers of the word, and not hearers only, deceiving your own selves (22).”
-But further, Jesus expects us to become familiar with the kingdom within.
-Jesus walked in this relationship, and bringing the Father into the life experience seems more Jesus’ full intent.
+But further, Jesus expects us to become familiar with the kingdom within, he points to it often.
+In short, Jesus walked in this relationship, and bringing the Father into the life experience seems more like Jesus’ full intent.

-Of course, both knowing and doing are the intent of sowing good seed.
+Of course, both knowing and doing are the intent behind sowing good seeds.

 Sow seed for the spirit to assist in revealing knowledge.